 Durham Habitat requests a donation of $2,500 for each playhouse to offset the cost of building materials and to fund the construction of actual Habitat construction projects.

 Habitat playhouse teambuilding days are led by Durham Habitat’s “Geezers,” a group of loyal (and self-named) volunteers.
-Most builds take place at the historic Wright Manufacturing Warehouse in East Durham, which is near more than 60 Habitat homeowners.
+The builds take place in the TROSA warehouse on E. Main St.

 Featured Playhouse Video